 In both the simulated and experimental data, the lactate concentration follows a similar pattern to the glucose concentration but with a slightly delayed peak.
 The simulated peak concentrations match the experimental data well in both magnitude and time relative to the peak in glucose concentration.
 However, the simulated concentration only falls to 0.82mM between meals in the model, compared with 0.52±0.15mM experimentally.

 The triglyceride and glycerol concentrations show stronger periodic behaviour in the model simulations than in the experimental data.
 This difference occurs because adipose tissue storage of triglycerides is not included in the model.
 Since the focus of the study is on hepatic metabolism a separate adipose compartment allowing adipose triglyceride storage was not included.
 However, hepatic uptake of triglycerides from plasma is slow, such that the hepatic triglyceride concentration is more strongly dependent on the longer term average plasma concentration than on short-term fluctuations.
 Once equilibrium is reached, less than a 5% variation is seen in hepatic triglyceride concentration throughout a meal cycle, and the majority of this results from variation in hepatic synthesis.
 Additionally, very little lipolysis occurs in hepatocytes such that variations in hepatic triglyceride concentration only very weakly feed back into the rest of hepatic metabolism.
 Therefore, in developing a model to study hepatic metabolism, it is more important that the longer term average triglyceride concentration remains in the experimentally measured range.
-From figure 2d and table 1 it can be seen that the simulated triglyceride concentration remains in the same range as the experimental data.
-It is also important that the experimentally measured changes in average triglyceride concentration under conditions of insulin resistance are reproduced in the simulated data as discussed in section 1.2.
+From Fig 2D and Table 1 it can be seen that the simulated triglyceride concentration remains in the same range as the experimental data.
+It is also important that the experimentally measured changes in average triglyceride concentration under conditions of insulin resistance are reproduced in the simulated data as discussed in the ‘Validation of the Simulated Data in Insulin Resistant Patients’ section.

-Figure 2: Comparison of the model simulations for plasma glucose, FFA, lactate, insulin, triglycerides and glycerol throughout a daily feeding cycle with experimental data from Daly et al. [17].
+Fig 2.
+Comparison of the model simulations for (a) plasma glucose, (b) FFA, (c) insulin and (d) triglycerides throughout a daily feeding cycle with experimental data from Daly et al. [17].
 Experimental data approximated from the graphs provided using image J.